maximmasiutin/rsa-common-modulus/README.md

 Maxim Masiutin ported this script in 2021 to Python 3 and added the option to configure the output format, and the code to check that the plaintexts from both decrypted messages to be the same.

+This cript can be used as a CTF (capture the flag) tool.

 Copyright 2018 Andreas Pogiatzis

 Copyright 2021 Maxim Masiutin